gnss-sdr/geniuss-place/_quick-start/03-build-and-install.md

     $ sudo port install gnss-sdr

-This will install the latest stable release of GNSS-SDR
+This will install the latest stable release of GNSS-SDR.